Wilfred/bfc/docs/compliance.md

 ## Array Size

 bfc provides 100,000 cells.
-Accessing cells outside of this range (e.g. cell #100,000 (zero-indexed) or cell #-1) is explicitly undefined.
-It will probably segfault.
+Accessing cells outside of the range #0 to
+#99,999 is explicitly undefined.
+It will
+probably segfault.

 bfc will generate a warning if it can statically prove out-of-range